 As for security and stability, conflicts and tensions do not only affect individuals and families, but also to physical goods and assets.
 A second residence can also provide protection for assets, allowing the beneficiary to place some of their assets in another country thus spreading and diversifying the risk.
 Tax is also a major consideration for some.
 In some jurisdictions personal and corporate rates of tax are very high as are other taxes imposed on assets and capital gains.

 Naturally some people look to migrate to countries where taxes are lower or non-existent.
 A second residence can be an excellent solution in these situations.
-Malta has recently introduced the Residence and Visa Programme which offers beneficiaries an indefinite residence permit.
+Malta has recently introduced the Residence and Visa Program which offers beneficiaries an indefinite residence permit.
 Malta being part of the EU, the residence permit also allows visa-free travel to other EU countries within the Schengen area.
-To learn more about the programme and how we at Wahaat can help you, click here.

 There are many reasons for this increasing demand, but the main reasons can be summarised into three main categories: